toranjungshahi/Cisco-ENCOR-Preparation/README.md

 title: Home
 permalink: /
 description: >-
-  Cisco network engineering labs, manuals, and notes covering nearly the full CCNP ENCOR v1.2 blueprint — built and documented in EVE-NG.
+  Network engineering labs, manuals, and notes covering nearly the full Cisco CCNP ENCOR v1.2 blueprint — built and documented in EVE-NG.
+More documentation will be added as I progress through various vendor certifications.
 ---

 # Network Engineering Lab Portfolio